-All projects applying for RPP funds must be eligible for and receive a tax credit allocation.
+All projects applying for RPP funds must submit the Notice of Real Property Acquisition form with the preliminary application and be eligible for and receive a tax credit allocation.
 The Agency may make an exception to this rule in its sole discretion.
-Projects requesting tax-exempt bonds are ineligible to apply for RPP funds.
+Projects proposing a federally insured loan or a loan requiring the RPP loan to have a term longer than 20 years or a loan which limits RPP repayment or requesting tax-exempt bonds are ineligible to apply for RPP funds.